Regulatory Changes Impacting Crypto in the UK

 FCA Oversight — Active

-Businesses dealing in Bitcoin must register with FCA.
-AML/KYC compliance required for exchanges and custodians.
+Businesses carrying on cryptoasset activities in the UK must register with the FCA for anti-money-laundering supervision.
+AML/KYC compliance is required for exchanges and custodians.

 Self-Custody Rights — Protected